"Failure is not an option" — Apollo 13, NASA

 Ask yourself why you chose to embark on this journey.
 Where do you envision yourself in a year's time?
 What do you need these skills for?
 Buy a fresh notebook, brainstorm, and write down your thoughts, feelings and motivations.

-If you’re looking to get a job, take a look a current openings on Linkedin or Glassdoor.
+take a look a current openings on Linkedin or Glassdoor.
 Look at the job responsibilities and functions and see which positions resonate with you.
 If you have friends in those positions, call them to get an unbiased glimpse of that role.
 Look beyond the Singapore Market, and look under fashion employees working for prominent brands to understand how these employees brand and create their personal portfolios.
 Linkedin is a great platform to filter your searches based on cities or companies.

-If you’re looking to start your own brand, focus on a specific niche you would like to champion.
+focus on a specific niche you would like to champion.
 Look at the top 10 successful and unsuccessful brands and learn why they succeeded (or failed!) so that you don’t make the same mistakes.

-If you already have your own business, think of how you can exponentially grow your business with automated sales processes and digital marketing.
+think of how you can exponentially grow your business with automated sales processes and digital marketing.